bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### NetBIOS

 Stands for Network Basic Input Output System.
-NetBIOS is an API that contains special functions for commmunication between computers on LAN's.
+NetBIOS is an API that contains special functions for commmunication between computers on LAN’s.
 NetBIOS is used by DOS and Windows.

 ### Navigate